Push Mower Buying Guide

 Lever Drive

 There are several methods to control the speed of self-propelled mowers.
-Bail arms are a lever that gets squeezed against the main handle.
-Some feature a thumb lever that is pushed to activate the drive, while on others the entire handle can be pushed forward to increase or decrease speed based on the pressure being placed on it, such as the Toro Personal Pace series.
+Bail arms are levers that are squeezed against the main handle.
+Some feature a thumb lever that is pushed to activate the drive, while others, such as the Toro Personal Pace series, allow the entire handle to be moved forward to increase or decrease speed based on the pressure placed on it.

-Drive control determines user comfort and maneuverability of the mower.
-Certain handle designs might be easier to control in corners, or on hills, for example.
-Lever-drive is good around trees and plants, and bail drive is best for wide-open areas.
+Drive control determines the mower’s user comfort and maneuverability.
+For example, specific mower designs might be easier to control in corners or hills.
+Lever drive is good around trees and plants, and bail drive is best for wide-open areas.

 What to Consider Before Buying a Mower